Multi-agent learning system

 Four agents.
 One adaptive learning loop.

 Repeater is not a single model behind a chat box.
-It is a pipeline of specialised agents that plans, teaches, tests, and profiles the learner so every next session adapts to you.
+It is a pipeline of specialised agents that plans, teaches, tests, and adapts to you, so every next session targets your gaps.

 Source material